-The hierarchical prehospital EMC setting may be a deterrent to effective communication in Qatar.
+The hierarchical pre-hospital EMC setting and varied staff cultural and ethnic backgrounds may be deterrents to effective communication in Qatar.
 EMC practitioners may not be forthcoming with their concerns to the detriment of patient safety.
-Managers should therefore be encouraged to create an environment whereby practitioners can speak up, irrespective of culture or nationality, as opposed to feeling suppressed by the presence of more senior or experienced colleagues, or colleagues from more "imposing" cultures.
+Managers should therefore be encouraged to create an environment whereby practitioners can speak up, irrespective of culture or nationality, as opposed to feeling suppressed by the presence of more vocal, senior, or experienced colleagues.
 These practitioners must be able to openly raise the "red flag" with their concerns regarding patient safety.
-The two-challenge rule helps identify patient risks and allows junior practitioners to challenge decisions taken by their senior counterparts (Pian-Smith et al, 2008).
+The two-challenge rule helps identify patient risks and allows junior practitioners in particular to challenge decisions taken by their senior counterparts (Pian-Smith et al., 2008).

-The two-challenge rule was therefore designed to be invoked when the team leaders' decisions become questionable and is not agreed upon by the rest or maybe only one of the team members.
+The two-challenge rule was therefore designed to be invoked when the team leader's decisions become questionable and are not agreed upon by at least one or the rest of the team members.
 These team members are encouraged to "stop the line" when a safety breach involving the patient and or practitioners is discovered.
-Members are informed to be assertive in a respectful manner to the senior practitioners or their peers.
+Members are informed to be assertive in a respectful manner to the senior practitioners.
 When the first assertive statement is ignored, the team member should raise their assertiveness once more.
-This should stimulate their colleague to acknowledge the challenge and rethink their pathway of patient care, minimising the risk.
-Failure by the colleague addressed to acknowledge the repeated patient safety concern must be immediately escalated through the management chain of command (Pian-Smith et al, 2008).
+This should stimulate the senior practitioner to acknowledge the challenge and rethink their pathway of patient care, minimising the risk.
+Failure by the senior practitioner to acknowledge the patient safety concern must be immediately escalated through the management chain of command (Pian-Smith et al, 2008).
 Incorporating the CUS principle and two-challenge rule into the realm of EMS practice is challenged by team dynamics and ingrained cultural norms.
 Getting different people to work together in unison to meet the organisation's goals may create challenges to management structures.
 These goals may sometimes be misinterpreted or conflict with the practitioners' personal goals.
-It is therefore imperative that the right EMC practitioners are employed and that they are further tuned to operate in harmony.
-Regular training programmes must be offered to these practitioners to overcome barriers that promote poor teamwork, but instead to encourage proper teamwork.
-As endorsed through our training programmes, EMC practitioners must be encouraged to call for help early, exercise leadership and followership, distribute the workload, mobilise all available resources, communicate effectively, and use good teamwork (Table 1 and 2).
+It is therefore imperative that the right EMC practitioners are employed and that they are further tuned to operate in harmony with the expected organisational culture that advocates for patient and EMC practitioner's safety over the dominance of questionable principles that are in conflict with good teamwork and communication principles.
+Regular training programmes must be offered to these practitioners to overcome barriers that promote poor teamwork or cultural or ethnic dominance.
+As endorsed through our training programmes, EMC practitioners must be encouraged to call for help early, exercise leadership and followership, practise mutual support, distribute the workload, mobilise all available resources, communicate effectively, and use good teamwork (Tables 1 and 3).